StevenMayher/431-2021/classes/class15/README.md

 1. There is a [Minute Paper after Class 15](https://bit.ly/431-2021-minute-15) due tomorrow (Wednesday 2021-10-13) at noon.
 2. I have posted [Chapters 16-25 of the Course Notes](https://thomaselove.github.io/431-notes/), which demonstrate fundamental ideas in comparing summaries (mostly means and proportions) across samples from populations or processes.
     - [Quiz 2](https://github.com/THOMASELOVE/431-2021/tree/main/quizzes) will cover Course Notes Chapters 1-25, and the slides from Classes 1-17, as well as Spiegelhalter through Chapter 8.
+    - I have also updated [the 431-data repository](https://github.com/THOMASELOVE/431-data) to include the data sets used in the new chapters in the [Course Notes](https://thomaselove.github.io/431-notes/).
 3. I am hoping to get the following things done by class time, but I will make no promises.
 This is mostly to remind myself.
     - Several new variables added to the favorite movies data set, and a plan for our next breakout activity.
     - 30-second videos you sent posted so that you can see them for each student in the class.